tomlagier/crypto-dca/README.md

     9. Poll until order has resolved (/getopenorders)
     10. Log buy to transaction log, set coin spend amount to 0

-Database:
+## Database
+The database is a bog-standard pgsql database, pulled in from the common docker image.

+###Tech stack
+1. Postgres DB
+2. Just use standard pgsql image
+3. HMAC for storing API credentials?
+4. Configured by .env-db file

+### Stored data
 1. Bittrex API credentials
 2. Local wallet address
 3. Remote wallet address
 5. Transaction log
 6. Requested interval and execution time
+7. Interval spend
-7. Current locally held coins
+8. Current locally held coins
-8. Current coin spend amounts
+9. Current coin spend amounts
-9. Fee tolerance for each coin
+10. Fee tolerance for each coin
-10. Portfolio distribution
+11. Portfolio distribution
-11. Whether to manually or automatically distribute portfolio
+12. Whether to manually or automatically distribute portfolio

-Frontend:
+*TODO: Draw up schema*

+##App/Frontend
+The app contains a webserver for hosting the frontend, a little business logic for updating the DB with settings, and the migrations for the DB.

+###Tech stack
+1. Express server for serving frontend/assets
+2. Standard WebPack/TypeScript/React/Redux/SCSS stack for building frontend
+3. Sequelize for ORM/migrations
+4. Alpine docker image as base
+5. ChartJS or D3 for pretty graphs
+6. Configured by .env-app file

+###Capabilities
-1. Add all credentials
+1. Add Bittrex credentials
 2. View current local (logged - not actually inspecting blockchain) and remote holdings
 3. Set, update, and enable interval
 4. View transaction log